bgmeyer/bgmeyer/README.md

 ### Hello 👋
-I am a computer science student with a Computer Technology, Programming/Database, AAS.🔭 🌱 I’m currently learning to program mobile apps.
+I am a computer science student 🔭 with a Computer Technology, Programming/Database, AAS.
+🌱 I’m currently learning to program mobile apps.
 I have worked with the languages: Java, C#, C++, Python, and SQL.
 👯 I’m collaborating on projects to further my programming knowledge and expand my professional abilities.
 ⚡ Fun fact: I love animals and I am passionately learning how to build a regenerative farm.